UK – 1st to 4th July 2022

 “Another world is not only possible, she is on her way.
 On a quiet day, I can hear her breathing.” – Arundhati Roy

-In 2021 we are delighted to host our fourth Way of Nature Women’s programme: a very special experience to support rest, reconnection, and opening up to the power of the wild feminine.
+In 2022 we are delighted to host our fifth Way of Nature Women’s programme: a very special experience to support rest, reconnection, and opening up to the power of the wild feminine.

-The journey, guided by two highly experienced and deeply caring guides, will take place in the unspoilt beauty of the Dart Valley.
+The journey, guided by two highly experienced and deeply caring guides, will take place in the unspoilt beauty of a secret valley.
 There, over four days, the group will explore capacities for reconnection, relaxation, presence and the cultivation of universal energy.
 At the heart of the process there will be a 24 hour ‘solo’ – a period of time all alone in Nature.
 This is a rich and often unforgettable exercise practiced by people throughout time.
 Around the ‘solo’ there will be space to share stories and wisdom around the fire, and to help each other take magic from the experience back home.